 The Hague Process

-The Hague Convention on Protection of Children and Co-operation in Respect of Intercountry Adoption (Hague Adoption Convention) is an international treaty that provides important safeguards to protect the best interests of children, birth parents, and adoptive parents who are involved in intercountry adoptions.
+The Hague Process is an international treaty that provides important safeguards to protect the best interests of children, birth parents, and adoptive parents in intercountry adoptions.
+This process is specifically for US citizens looking to adopt a child from Hague qualified countries who are deemed eligible for intercountry adoption.

 Steps of the Process